npm JavaScript

 Mocha and Chai

-Automated testing is added using mocha and chai.
+I added automated testing using mocha and chai.

 $ npm i --save-dev mocha